http://www.nbr.org - NBR - The National Bureau of Asian Research

 This essay addresses how Sino-Japanese relations affect Japanese-Taiwanese relations, the role of the United States in this relationship, and Japan’s position via China and Taiwan.

-After the March 1996 Taiwan Strait crisis and the September 11 incidents, the Japanese government is seeking to allay its growing concerns cross-Strait and regional stability by playing a more active role in cross-Strait and U.S.-Taiwan security relations.
+This paper addresses how Sino–Japanese relations affect Japanese–Taiwanese relations, the role of the United States in this relationship, and Japan’s position via China and Taiwan.
+After the March 1996 Taiwan Strait crisis and the September 11 incidents, the Japanese government is seeking to allay its growing concerns for cross–Strait and regional stability by playing a more active role in cross–Strait and U.S.–Taiwan security relations.